 Two types of editorial calendars

 This is the foundation for your entire social media platform.
 Consider your blog your home base for your social media plan.
-Your blog is your own piece of real estate on the web and I feel it’s essential to build name recognition or brand awareness.
-If you don’t have your own blog or want to boost your online presence, guest posts are a great way to reenforce your personal brand by reaching a different audience on a new blog.
-You’ll want to add all writing responsibilities on your editorial calendar so you can keep track of deadlines, topics, and other important information.
+Your blog is your own piece of real estate on the web and I feel it's essential to build name recognition or brand awareness.
+If you don't have your own blog or want to boost your online presence, guest posts are a great way to reinforce your personal brand by reaching a different audience on a new blog.
+You'll want to add all writing responsibilities to your editorial calendar so you can keep track of deadlines, topics, and other important information.

 Additional resources: The Secret to Successful Guest Blogging

-I use the an editorial calendar WordPress plugin on all the blogs that I manage so you can see what you have loaded on the website.
+I use the editorial calendar WordPress plugin on all the blogs that I manage so you can see what you have loaded on the website.